wakaru44/flask_service_boilerplate/README.md

 list of pending changes:

-- add skeleton CSS examples
+- maybe add a makefile to ease stuff?